-Section 2.6.4 Office and Business Areas: North State Road Offices, Route 9 Offices, Stand-Alone Offices and Laboratories (Comprehensive Plan Page 63)
+Section 2.6.4 Office and Business Areas: North State Road Offices, Route 9 Offices, Stand-Alone Offices and Laboratories[Commercial Campuses \(Comprehensive Plan Page 63\)](#)

-There are four areas in the Village zoned B Planned Office Building and Laboratories. ~~Offices-Parcels in the B District are comprised of~~ here are the ±94-acre former Philips Laboratories on at 345 Scarborough Road, the ±9.4-acre former Sony Corp. at 600 Albany Post Road (on Route 9), the ±16.8-acre former Briarcliff Executive Park (formerly also known as Mearl) on at 320 Old Briarcliff Road, and the ±10.7-acre Briarcliff Corporate Campus on at 555 Pleasantville Road. ~~With the exception of 555 Pleasantville Road, all of the office complexes have been vacant since the early 2010s.
+There are four five commercial campus areas in the Village zoned B-Planned Office Building and Laboratories.
+Offices Parcels as CT Complementary Transitional.
+Commercially zoned properties, and their approximate acreage, in the B-District are comprised of here are the ±CT zones include 94-acre former Philips Laboratories on acres at 345 Scarborough Road, the ± 9.4 acre former Sony Corp. acres at 600 Albany Post Road (on Route 9), the ± 16.8 acre former Briarcliff Executive Park (formerly also known as Mearl) on acres at 320 Old Briarcliff Road, and the ± 10.7 acre Briarcliff Corporate Campus on acres at 555 Pleasantville Road; and 11.4 acres at 333 Albany Post Road.
+With the exception of 555 Pleasantville Road, all of the All are improved with large office complexes have been vacant since the early 2010s.
 555 Pleasantville Road, while still in use as a multi-tenant office complex, is underutilized with a portion of the existing office space vacant.
-With the exception of Philips Laboratories, All of the buildings on each of the B zoned parcels are visible from the street, with the exception of Philips Laboratories, which is located in the interior of the ±94-acre site.
-However~~ In addition, each of the four parcels is set back from the roadway, accessed by private driveways and screened by ~~with~~ a significant amount of landscaping.
+With the exception of Philips Laboratories, All of the buildings on each, many of the B-zoned parcels which are visible from the street, public thoroughfare.
+The parcels differ greatly with the exception of Philips Laboratories, which is located in the interior of the ±94-acre site.
+However, in addition, each of the four parcels is set back from the roadway, accessed by private driveways and screened by with a significant amount of landscaping.
 The former Philips site and former Mearl site are located in residential neighborhoods off of residential streets, while the former Sony Corp. site is located along State Route 9, and the Briarcliff Corporate Campus is located along Pleasantville Road, a County road.
-The Philips Laboratories campus is about 98 acres, part of which is residentially zoned.
-The four B zoned properties and the one BT zoned property are shown in Figure 1.
+The Philips Laboratories campus is about 98 acres, regards to size, natural resources, topography, and access to major roadways.
+These five properties account for 60% of the total commercially-zoned acreage in the Village.
+They have been an important part of which is residentially zoned.
+The four B the Village's tax diversification for the past 50+ years.
+The five CT zoned properties and the one BT zoned property are shown in Figure 1.